 - Ground Control should yell out one command at a time from those listed above.
 The entire group must then assume the appropriate position.

-- If a player assumes an incorrect position, she is out.
+- If a player assumes an incorrect position, they are out.

 - The winner of the game is the last person standing, who has correctly followed all commands.

 There are many elements in outer space that can serve as inspiration for children's games.
-Everything from space travel to stars and aliens can add fun to seemingly standard activities.
+Everything from space travel to stars and aliens can add stellar fun to seemingly standard activities.
+Whether it's a group game for multiple kiddos or a digital game to entertain your little astronaut, these games are sure to spark intrigue and give kids a sense of outer space adventure.